 In lesson 18 Stephanie takes a more exhaustive look at alternate picking which has been discussed in several previous lessons.

-As you are getting more comfortable with techniques that allow you to play faster, it is also important to look at techniques that help that speed shine.
+As you're getting more comfortable with techniques that allow you to play faster, it's also important to look at techniques that help that speed shine.
 In lesson 19, Stephanie Bradley discusses tremolo picking.

 In lesson 20, Stephanie again takes a look at a picking technique that can help add a bit of flare to your speed playing, via double picking.